MarketSquare/robotframework-aws/README.md

 #### Creating a Test Case

-When creating a test case, start with creating a session in AWS for your test
+When creating a test case, start by creating an AWS session for your test and end by deleting it

 ```robotframework
 *** Settings ***